ishvanihans/website-hugo/content/projects/US-visa.md

 At first glance, it looks like the page supports learnability well.
 The webpage makes use of headers, bullet points, and external links to break down information (Figure 1) for the ease of use and paints a comprehensive picture about the entire process.
 However, there are opportunities to strengthen the visual hierarchy.
 For example the 'How to Apply' heading could be made more visually distinct through a larger font size or contrasting colour to better separate it from the subsequent steps.
 Likewise, numbering the actions, such as 'Complete the Online Visa Application' and 'Schedule an Interview' would reinforce that they form a sequential process rather than a list of unrelated links.

-When the user clicks on the first link under ‘How to Apply’ (Figure 1) and lands on to the <a href=https://ca.usembassy.gov/> US Embassy in Canada’s website </a> to consult the instructions, the user has to wade through a series of steps (Figure 2) before finding the relevant link for scheduling an interview.
+When the user clicks on the first link under ‘How to Apply’ (Figure 1) and lands on to the <a href=https://ca.usembassy.gov/>US Embassy in Canada’s website</a> to consult the instructions, the user has to wade through a series of steps (Figure 2) before finding the relevant link for scheduling an interview.

 <figure>
     <img src="https://ishvanihans.github.io/website-hugo/images/US-visa-images/fig2.png">